 (c) A combination of intrinsic and extrinsic factors; or

-(126) "Variance" means a written document issued by the regulatory authority that authorizes a modification or waiver of one or more requirements of this chapter if, in the opinion of the regulatory authority, a health hazard or nuisance will not result from the modification or waiver.
+(125) "Variance" means a written document issued by the Ohio department of agriculture or the Ohio department of health that authorizes a modification or waiver of one or more requirements of this chapter if, in the opinion of the Ohio department of agriculture or the Ohio department of health, a health hazard or nuisance will not result from the modification or waiver.

 Promulgated Under: 119.03